 ['api.html']

-This Graph is telling Contingent that, when api.rst changes, api.html is now stale and must be rebuilt.
+is now stale and must be rebuilt.

-How about index.html?
+How about index.html

 >>> g.immediate_consequences_of('index.html')